OgeNI/BVC_Body_Images/README.md

 A formal request is required to use the BVC-Body data.
 A researcher requesting for any of these datasets is required to fill a formal agreement and return to us via his/her institutional email.

-Send your request for our face and body datasets to Ogechukwu.iloanusi@unn.edu.ng or oge@biometricsvision.com
+Send your request for our face and body datasets to any of the following emails:

+oge.n.iloanusi@nd.edu

+Ogechukwu.iloanusi@unn.edu.ng

+oge@biometricsvision.com